 A comprehensive exploration of the natural history and management of trees and woodlands.
-A series of illustrated lectures are complemented by field excursions to some of the finest ancient woodlands in Suffolk and Essex along with a visit to Staverton, one of the finest medieval parks in England, plus a visit to The Hold, (the Suffolk Records Office) to look in the vaults, hear about the collection and see archives and to hear about the work of the Suffolk Biological Information Service.
+This course is a series of illustrated lectures and field excursions.
+You’ll be visiting some of the finest ancient woodlands in Suffolk and Essex.
+There will also be a visit to Staverton, one of the finest medieval parks in England.

 Read more

 Within reach of Flatford there is a rich variety of ancient woodland.
 Much of the time will be spent in the field, discussing woods in terms of their history, the effects of past management, their current and future management.
-During the week we hope to visit Hatfield Forest, Cressing Temple Barns, Bonny Wood, Bradfield Woods, Arger Fen, Chalkney Wood, Frithy Wood and Staverton Park.
-There will be a visit to Suffolk Records Office in Ipswich where estate maps and other documents will be set out.
+During the week we hope to visit Hatfield Forest, Cressing Temple Barns, Bradfield Woods, Arger Fen, Spouses Grove, Bonny Wood, Chalkney Wood, Frithy Wood and Staverton Park.
 A programme for the week will be available on the first evening.
 There will be evening lectures to introduce and complement the field excursions.

 Gary Battell, Simon Leatherdale and Dr Jonathan Spencer MBE

-Gary Battell, Simon Leatherdale and Dr Jonathan Spencer MBE have all made significant contributions to British forestry, woodland and ancient tree management, PAWS restoration, rewilding, resilience and recovery that have brought natural capital and ecosystem service benefits and in doing so they have given support to others and generated enthusiasm!
+Gary Battell, Simon Leatherdale and Dr Jonathan Spencer MBE have all made significant contributions to British forestry, woodland and ancient tree management, PAWS restoration, rewilding, resilience and recovery.

 Gary Battell previously worked for the Forestry Commission and the National Trust and is currently Suffolk County Council’s Woodland Advisor.
 Gary was a founder of the Ancient Tree Forum and was for many years a director and trustee of Small Woods and the Green Light Trust.